 Silver Tambur is the cofounder and Editor-in-Chief of Estonian World.
-He studied journalism at Tartu University and politics and society at Birkbeck College, and he’s worked at Delfi and the Estonian Public Broadcasting.
-He’s contributed to Business Sense in the UK and Radio New Zealand.
+He studied journalism at Tartu University and politics and society at Birkbeck College.
+He has been editor at the ERR’s news service in English, as well as contributing for the Deutsche Welle, Radio New Zealand and Business Sense magazine.
 Contact Silver

 Sten Hankewitz is a journalist and Deputy Editor of Estonian World.
 Having lived most of his life in Estonia, he now resides in Atlanta, GA.
 He loves writing and besides blogging, he writes for Estonian World and other media outlets.
 He has strong convictions and he shows them unashamedly.
 Contact Sten

 Helen Wright is a freelance journalist, currently based in London, UK.
 She has written for Estonian World, ERR News, The Baltic Times and Deep Baltic.
 Previously she worked at local newspapers in the UK.

 Patrik Maldre heads the cyber defence initiative at the Center for European Policy Analysis in Washington.
 He holds a BA in philosophy and political science from the University of Illinois and an MA in international relations from the Institut Barcelona d’Estudis Internacionals (IBEI).